Table of Contents

-The UK job market is particularly competitive going into 2025.
-To get interviews in a tight economy, you need a well-structured modern CV.
+The UK job market is exceptionally competitive in 2026.
+To get interviews in a tight economy, you need a well-structured, modern CV.

 The right CV template will help you clearly outline your strengths and ensure that your formatting meets current industry standards.